jdoleary/Spellmasons/docs/TasksCurrent.md

 - Jake: "Feels like mouse isn't in the game"
 - Clone disconnected units can move around as AI but still show as disconnected
 - Jake: needs unit collision
-- Brad: Lots of "could not find player corresponding to player controlled unit" on mouse move
-    - coming from updateTooltipcontent
 - die(), addPixiSprite, cannot read properties of null reaeding "addChild"
 - Show in UI how much mana you get per turn
 - Jake: 'yoink' takes a card from another unit